Updated 8-6-16 with the correct butter measurement!

 3.5 tablespoons sugar, or to taste.
 I use some brown sugar.

 2 tablespoons butter.
 I prefer salted.

 Heat the apple juice in a saucepan and allow to simmer with the spices for at least 10 minutes.
 Meanwhile, thoroughly mix the sugar and egg yolks.
 After the spices have steeped for long enough, pour in the ale, then slowly mix in the egg/sugar paste.
 Once warm, stir in the butter.
 Serve when it is hot, and butter melted.
-Be careful to not heat it too much, or the eggs will break--it won't change the flavour but it'll look funny (although whipping it afterwards does help).
+Be careful to not heat it to even a slight simmer, or the eggs will break--it won't change the flavour but it'll look funny (although whipping it afterwards does help some).

 If you want, you could add something to make it even more warming--brandy would probably be my choice, although for something less traditional butterscotch schnapps would be fantastic.

 * Malty--or at most, balanced ales are typically suggested to make this recipe.
 Experiment, and comment with suggestions (or ones which are nasty).
 Old fashioned English ales work nicely, as would most styles which are not heavily hopped, although more bitter (traditional) styles haven't given me flavour issues.
 Likewise Belgian style also work well.
 I typically don't recommend high alcohol beers for it, as the alcohol aroma becomes prominent with heat.

 ....I wonder how the sahti, or rauchebier would work...?

 The recipe I modified is from Here.